llv22/awesome-generative-information-retrieval/ReadingMay1st.md

-# Reading paper for Week April 17th - 22th
+# Reading paper for Week May 1st - 14th

 ## Generative Document Retrieval